 Keep in mind that -sometimes- how much you can bet and how much you want to bet will be in conflict.
 Once again, you will realize how important it is to keep tabs on absolutely everything – your wins and losses, how much you can win with each bet, and so on.

 Introduction on How Much to Bet?

 The most important rule regarding how much to bet is to know your limits.
 You should only bet what you can actually afford to lose.
 After all, aside from some very specific exceptions, betting rarely offers a guaranteed return.
-The first thing you should take into account when deciding how much to bet is how much you can afford to lose.
+Thus, the first thing you should take into account when deciding how much to bet is how much you can afford to lose.

 Our next recommendation is to keep track of everything related to your betting account – bankroll, wins, losses, and active bets.
 It’s always a nice idea to use a betting spreadsheet.
 You can either make one yourself or find one online.
 The betting spreadsheet makes it much easier to keep tabs on your money.

-Another important advice on how much to bet is to not chase losses.
+Another important piece of advice on how much to bet is not to chase losses.
 You are bound to have bad days every now and then in betting – and that’s perfectly fine.
 However, don’t try to make up for your losses with crazy bets expecting immediate returns, as it can easily dig you into an even deeper hole.
 It’s better to live and fight another day rather than risk everything in one go.

 Tips on How Much to Bet?